American museum of natural history

 • In 2009, the Museum hosted the live finale of the second season of The Celebrity Apprentice.

-• On early seasons of Friends, Ross Geller works at the Museum.
+• In the early seasons of Friends, Ross Geller works at the Museum.

 Neighboring area

-The museum is situated in a 17-acre (69,000 m2) park known as “Theodore Roosevelt Park”.
+The museum sits within a 17-acre (69,000 m2) park known as ‘Theodore Roosevelt Park’.
 The park contains pleasant park benches, beautiful gardens and fields, and a dog run.
-This small park has made the area around the museum very desirable and some of the most expensive real estate in the Upper West Side (even more so after the completion of the renovation of the southern-facing museum facade) lies in this area USA travel destinations.
-American Museum of Natural History is Awesome Place.
-In 2007 it was not uncommon to see museum facing apartments sell for as much as $2000 per square foot.
-Additionally, the museum is surrounded by many gourmet restaurants that have outdoor cafes where patrons can sit outside and enjoy the view.
+This small park has made the area around the museum highly desirable.
+After the completion of the renovation of the southern-facing museum facade, some of the most expensive real estate in the Upper West Side is located in this area.
+The American Museum of Natural History is an Awesome Place.
+In 2007 it was not uncommon to see museum-facing apartments sell for as much as $2000 per square foot.
+Additionally, many gourmet restaurants surround the museum, offering outdoor cafes where patrons can sit outside and enjoy the view.

 Leave a Comment